 Wrist pain can happen to anyone — whether you're very sedentary, very active or somewhere in between.
 But your risk may be increased by:

 - Sports participation.
-Wrist injuries are common in many sports, including bowling, golf, gymnastics, snowboarding and tennis.
+Wrist injuries are common in many sports, both those that involve impact and those that involve repetitive stress on the wrist.
+These can include football, bowling, golf, gymnastics, snowboarding and tennis.

 - Repetitive work.
 Almost any activity that involves your hands and wrists — even knitting and cutting hair — if performed forcefully enough and often enough can lead to disabling wrist pain.